-When looking at educational achievement, one of the biggest indicators of success is having a low percentage of the population without a certificate, diploma, or degree.
+When looking at educational achievement one of the biggest indicators of success is having a low percentage of the population without a certificate, diploma, or degree.
 This means that a higher percentage of the population has completed some form of formalized education.
-Educational achievement was much lower in the CCS than the province in 2006, though it should be noted that this percentage improved dramatically in 2011.
+Although educational achievement was slightly lower in the CCS than the province in 2006 this seems to have reversed in 2011, with 31% of the population without a diploma, certificate or degree.